U.S. job growth stumbles, raising doubts on economy

 The number of workers with part-time jobs but who want more hours fell by 447,000 in September to 6.0 million.

-Yellen has signaled that the elevated number of these workers points to hidden slack in the labor market that isn't captured by the jobless rate.
+Yellen has signalled that the elevated number of these workers points to hidden slack in the labour market that isn't captured by the jobless rate.
 A measure of joblessness that includes these workers and is closely followed by the Fed fell to 10 percent, its lowest level since May 2008.

 Economists polled by Reuters had expected job growth of 203,000 in September.